Tips to Reduce Anxiety & Depression During a Custody Battle

 When people find themselves in the midst of a custody dispute, it is often easy to become overwhelmed by negative emotions.
-Some parents feel angry, especially if their ex is trying to make things difficult, while others may lose all hope and feel like giving up.
-Anxiety and depression are not uncommon in the wake of a custody dispute, and the emotional toll of such a dispute can be intense.
-However, having the right attitude during a difficult dispute over custody can make a world of difference.
+Anxiety and depression are not uncommon in the wake of a custody battle.
+The emotional toll can be intense, but the right attitude during a custody dispute can make a world of difference.

 Sometimes, parents have to force themselves to stay upbeat and reject the negative feelings that they are experiencing.
 If you are struggling with these burdens, you should know that it is perfectly normal to have a strong emotional response to such a significant case.
-Please take some time to look into your options and your custody case in closer detail.
-We write about many other topics that have to do with child custody disputes on other parts of our website.
+Please take some time to look into your options with an experienced attorney.